-2012 Kolinka set up the NHR organic essential oil school teaching an advanced diploma course how to distil and grow your own organic essential oils and use a GLC Chromatograph, all onsite at the new school.
+2012 Kolinka set up the NHR organic essential oil school, teaching an advanced diploma course on how to distil and grow your own organic essential oils and use a GLC Chromatograph, all onsite at the new school.
 Over the next three years he plans to launch a dynamic range of too, combining the scientific with the intuitive to create and exciting in